olliephillips/facil/README.md

 ## Overview
 Most static website generators focus on blog copy - and why not, blog publishing is hard to do easily.

 Facil is my (experimental) static website generator which focusses on normal websites.
-You know the ones that are not blogs.
+You know, the ones that are not blogs.

 Facil is very early stage, but all the concepts I seem to need are proven and roughly working.
-The code is quite ugly however.
+The code is currently quite ugly however.

 ## Installing